the practical kitchen

 As always, I recommend using a metal pan rather than glass, ceramic, silicone, or stoneware.
 If you're using a glass pan, you may need to adjust the baking time and temperature!

 To score the top of the bread loaf, you'll need a sharp knife or a bread lame (pronounced: LAME).
 Lame is French for blade.
+A lame is basically a razor blade with a handle, used to create functional and decorative slashes on top of bread before baking.
+Lames come in a variety of sizes and styles at a range of price points.
+Use whichever one is most comfortable to you!

 a black bread lame with a retractable razor blade.

-Retractable Bread Lame
+Retractable Lame

 a round wooden lame with a razor blade sticking out one side.

-Wiremonkey UFO Lame
+UFO Lame

 a long wooden lame with a razor blade tucked into one end and a metal finger protector.